equk/brave-profiles/README.md

 - [x] Seperate other services from main profile
 - [x] Use differing configurations for services or webapps

-*see notes below for more info on persistant google cookies*

 ## Features

 - [x] Easy creation of profiles